School Walks

 Themed Days

 The Student Council decide on theme days for certain Fridays of the year.
 Days such as Crazy Hair Day and Odd Socks Day help to raise money for charity and also to contribute to changes they would like to see in the school.
+They have recently purchased an outdoor speaker for yard time on Fridays and goals for our new astro turf.

 Newsletters